Twitter is a widely used social media platform that allows users to share and discover information through short messages called tweets.

 FAQs

-To create a Twitter account, visit the Twitter website or download the mobile app.
+To create an account, visit the Twitter website or download the mobile app.
 Click on the “Sign Up” button and follow the prompts to provide your name, email or phone number, and password.
 You will also need to choose a unique username (or handle) that will represent your account.

 Each tweet can contain up to 280 characters, including spaces and punctuation.
 However, there are some exceptions, such as when including certain media attachments like photos or videos, which may reduce the character limit.